 - Hiring an attorney

-- Applying with the South Carolina Department of Social Services, which includes a $25 fee – Family Court has the necessary applications
+- Applying with the South Carolina Department of Social Services -- Family Court has the necessary applications

 - You may contact Family Court for explanations on any of the above.